 - 1. Unplug the Ethernet cable from the access point to the network switch. - 2.
-If you use a power adapter, disconnect it from the access point. - 3.
 Plug in the Ethernet cable from the access point to the network switch.
-Wait two minutes. - 4.
-If you use a power adapter, connect it to the access point.
 Wait two minutes.

 If a WiFi client device cannot connect to the access point, check the following: